Common Mistakes Car Accident Victims Make and How to Avoid Them

 Failing to Gather Evidence

 Collecting evidence after a car accident is crucial for building a strong case.
-Without evidence, it is difficult to show who is at fault and what type of damages you sustained.
+Without evidence, it is challenging to show who is at fault and what damages you sustained.

 Some tips for collecting car accident evidence include: